-The textalyzer gets its name from the breathalyzer because as a breathalyzer analyzes blood alcohol content, the textalyzer analyzes whether a driver was texting while driving.
-One study estimates that roughly 37% of all traffic accidents involve a driving who was texting at the time of the collision.
-It is believed that texting while driving impairs a driver as severely as a BAC of .08; therefore, authorities should treat texting while driving in the same manner as driving under the influence.
+The textalyzer receives its name from the breathalyzer because, just as a breathalyzer analyzes blood alcohol content, the textalyzer analyzes whether a driver was texting before an accident.
+One study estimates that roughly 37% of all traffic accidents involve a driver who was texting at the time of the collision.
+Some experts assert that texting while driving impairs a driver as severely as a BAC of .08; therefore, authorities should treat texting while driving in the same manner as driving under the influence.

 The textalyzer would simply tell law enforcement officers if the driver was using the cell phone at the time the crash occurred.
 This would greatly help accident victims prove liability in motor vehicle accidents.
-It is unknown whether the textalyzer law will be passed in New York and if other states will adopt similar laws.
+Advocates in New York and Nevada are pressing to have textalyzers legalized.

 Have You Been Injured By a Distracted Driver in Pennsylvania?

 It is a fact that distracted drivers cause serious injuries every day throughout Pennsylvania.
 Texting and driving is against the law; however, many drivers continue to ignore the law and risk their lives and the lives of others.